Allied Health

 Clinical Duties of a Medical Assistant

-Medical assistants are an integral part of the health care team, responsible for performing both administrative and clinical duties.
-Clinical duties of a medical assistant involve direct patient care, and they worhttps://www.onetonline.org/link/summary/31-9092.00k under the supervision of nurses and doctors.
-Some of the clinical duties of a medical assistant are:
+The clinical responsibilities of a medical assistant involve direct patient care under the supervision of nurses and doctors.
+Some of the clinical duties of a medical assistant include:

 Vital Signs

-One of the primary clinical duties of a medical assistant is to take and record vital signs of patients.
-Vital signs include blood pressure, heart rate, respiratory rate, and temperature.
-Medical assistants use various instruments such as a sphygmomanometer, stethoscope, and thermometer to measure vital signs accurately.
-They also record the readings in the patient's medical records for the doctor's review.
+One of the primary clinical skills of a medical assistant is to obtain and record vital signs.
+Vital signs include blood pressure, heart rate, respiratory rate, temperature, and oxygen saturation.
+Medical assistants use various medical equipment to accurately measure vital signs, which they record in the patient's medical records.

 Drawing Blood